whtsky/Catsup/docs/goodies.rst

 Webhook
 ---------
-If you host your posts on GitHub or Bitbucket, catsup can generate your blog when you push to your repo.
+If you host your posts on GitHub or Bitbucket, catsup can generate your site when you push to your repo.

 You need to clone your repo and start a  webhook server ::